 If you have been in a car accident with an Amazon van, remember the following:

 - The Amazon Prime Delivery Van may be a rolling camcorder capturing the entire accident on film so you need to act fast in requesting the footage to be preserved.

 - The Amazon Prime Delivery Van may be storing additional crash data stored on board the vehicle or in the cloud.

 - Nearby homes and other forms of surveillance equipment may have captured the accident.

-Matthew Waring is a Personal Injury Attorney based in Boca Raton.
+Matthew Waring is a Personal Injury Attorney based in Deerfield Beach, FL.
 He knows insurance companies because he used to work for them.
 If you've been in an accident with an Amazon Prime Delivery Van, contact Matthew Waring for a FREE consult today.